-Commonly used to break into online accounts, brute-force attacks are caused when a hacker rapidly puts in as many passwords as possible, trying to find the right combination of letters and characters.
+These are commonly used to break into online accounts.
+Brute-force attacks are caused when a hacker rapidly puts in as many passwords as possible, trying to find the right combination of letters and characters.

 Command and Control Server

-This type of attack uses common words or phrases, trying to break through passwords and usernames.
+This attack uses common words or phrases to attempt to break through passwords and usernames.
 This is often used alongside brute-force attacks.

 Distributed Denial of Service (DDoS)

 A DDoS attack is created by multiple systems from varied locations targeting a single system.
 The high levels of traffic on the system are meant to bring down the server, forcing it to go offline until the attack stops.
-This is often performed by botnets.
+Botnets often perform this.

-An exploit is a tool designed for use in taking advantage of a specified vulnerability within an IT system component.
-This is usually intended to steal data or install malicious software onto a computer or network.
+An exploit is a tool designed to take advantage of a specified vulnerability within an IT system component.
+It is usually intended to steal data or install malicious software onto a computer or network.

 Warning Signs of Keylogging

 - Slow internet performance.